TacticalMetaphysics/LiSE/LiSE/index.rst

 	.. autoclass:: LiSE.Engine

 		.. autoproperty:: LiSE.Engine.branch

 		.. autoproperty:: LiSE.Engine.turn

 		.. py:property:: Engine.time
 			Acts like a tuple of (branch, turn) for the most part.

 			This wraps a :class:`blinker.Signal`.
 To set a function to be called whenever the branch or turn changes, pass it to the ``Engine.time.connect`` method.

 		.. py:property:: Engine.rule
 			A mapping of all rules that have been made.

 		.. py:property:: Engine.rulebook
 			A mapping of lists of rules.

 			They are followed in their order.
 A whole rulebook full of rules may be assigned to an entity at once.

 		.. py:property:: Engine.eternal
 			A mapping of arbitrary data, not sensitive to sim-time.

 			It's stored in the database.
 A good place to keep your game's settings.

 		.. py:property:: Engine.universal
 			A mapping of arbitrary data that changes over sim-time.

 			Each turn, the state of the randomizer is saved here under the key ``'rando_state'``.

-Function stores
-***************
-	All of ``trigger``, ``prereq``,
-	``action``, ``method``, and ``function`` are modules or similar;
-	they default to :class:`FunctionStore` objects, which can write Python code to the underlying module at runtime.

 		.. py:property:: Engine.trigger

 			A mapping of, and decorator for, functions that might trigger a rule.

+			Decorated functions get stored in the mapping as well as a file, so they can be loaded back in when the game is resumed.

 		.. py:property:: Engine.prereq

 			A mapping of, and decorator for, functions a rule might require to return True for it to run.

 		.. py:property:: Engine.action

 			A mapping of, and decorator for, functions that might manipulate the world state as a result of a rule running.

 		.. py:property:: Engine.method

 			A mapping of, and decorator for, extension methods to be added to the engine object.

 		.. py:property:: Engine.function

 			A mapping of, and decorator for, generic functions.

+		.. py:method:: Engine.next_turn
+			Make time move forward in the simulation.

+			Calls ``advance`` repeatedly, returning a list of the rules' return values.

+			Stops when the turn has ended, or a rule returns something non-``None``.

+			This is also a ``Signal``, so you can register functions to be called when the simulation runs.
+Pass them to ``Engine.next_turn_connect(..)``.

+			:return: a pair, of which item 0 is the returned value from a rule if applicable (default: ``[]``), and item 1 is a delta describing changes to the simulation resulting from this call.
+				See the following method, ``get_delta``, for a description of the delta format.

+		.. automethod:: get_delta

+		.. automethod:: new_character

+		.. automethod:: add_character

+		.. automethod:: del_character

+		.. automethod:: turns_when

+		.. automethod:: apply_choices

+		.. automethod:: flush

+		.. automethod:: commit

+		.. automethod:: close

 node
 ----